Sierra Leone Wedding Traditions

 Balancing Traditional and Modern Elements

-Contemporary couples navigate family expectations and personal preferences by maintaining core traditions like bride price while modernizing execution, with 78% keeping traditional ceremonies but shortening durations and 85% hiring professional vendors.
+Contemporary couples navigate family expectations and personal preferences by maintaining core traditions like bride price while modernizing execution.
+Many couples keep traditional ceremonies but shorten durations and hire professional vendors.

 Common compromises include: